 The Mountain Judicial Circuit District Attorney's Office has the responsibility and authority to prosecute crimes in Habersham, Rabun, and Stephens Counties.
 In each case brought before the court, the DA's office represents "The People of the State of Georgia."

-As the elected District Attorney of Mountain Judicial Circuit, Brian M. Rickman is charged with the responsibility of upholding the laws and statutes of Georgia, and representing the "People."
+The elected District Attorney of the Mountain Judicial Circuit is charged with the responsibility of upholding the laws and statutes of Georgia and representing the "People."
 In all cases, the objective of the Office has been, and continues to be, the administration of justice.

 Because cops and robbers television programs abound, most people are aware of the role of law enforcement in investigating crimes and apprehending the people who appear to be responsible for the offenses.
 But when does the office of the District Attorney (DA) get involved?

 Once an arrest on a felony charge, punishable by one year or more in prison, has been made in any one of the counties of the Mountain Judicial Circuit, the DA is presented with the evidence.
 The testimony and facts are reviewed and later presented to the Grand Jury.
 This jury must determine if there are sufficient grounds to return a "true bill" or indictment.